-We want to ensure you get the best from your course and benefit from UAL's world-class facilities, so we are providing a mix of on-campus and online learning.
+Subject to UK government restrictions, we are providing a mix of on-campus and online learning.

 Here's an overview of what your studies will look like this term, plus the support and facilities you can still use.

 How your course will run

 Your course team will explain how teaching will work for your course but, subject to UK government restrictions and the course of the pandemic, students can expect: